KodyRogers/MSD-Portable-Transmitter/README.md

 # MSD Portable Transmitter
-A MSD project for a portable transmitter Python used for the GUI and C for the background
+A MSD project for a portable transmitter made in Python Needs to run Python Version 3.11